How to scale your On-Prem Elastic Observability cluster - part 1

-Elasticsearch scaling questions are most often answered with “It depends”.
-And the truth is, it really does depend.
-There are multiple options to scale up and out with Elasticsearch, and knowing when to use what option is no easy task.
-In two blog posts, I will try to shed some light on the intricacies of scaling an Elasticsearch cluster primarily used for observability, simply because that is the use case I’ve worked on most in my career.
+In two blog posts, I will try to shed some light on the complexity of scaling an Elasticsearch cluster that is primarily used for observability, simply because this is the use case I have spent most of my career working on.

-Which Elasticsearch hosting options do I have?
+What Elasticsearch hosting options do you have?

 Host-based

-This is the classic setup.
-Build your Elastic stack on (virtualised) hardware.
-I’d advise not to do this manually, because that is error-prone.
-I recommend using an automation language, like Ansible, to set up your nodes for Elasticsearch, Kibana, fleet server and all other types.
-You can use a virtualization platform to run your Elasticsearch nodes on, or run on bare metal.
-The main drawback for bare metal is that scaling up is not an option.
-When using a virtualization platform you need to make sure that the platform has location awareness, so that you can use anti-affinity rules to place vm’s such that nodes with primary and replica shards for the same index do not run on the same hypervisor.
+You can use a virtualization platform to run your Elasticsearch nodes, or opt for bare metal.
+The main disadvantage of bare metal is that scaling up is not possible.
+When using a virtualization platform, you must ensure that the platform is location-aware so that you can apply anti-affinity rules.
+This prevents nodes with primary and replica shards for the same index from running on the same hypervisor.

 ECE